-In response, the National Council for Behavioral Health, along with the National Association of State Mental Health Program Directors (NASMHPD) and the Mental Health Corporations of America (MHCA) sent a letter to U.S. Department of Health and Human Services (HHS) Secretary Alex Azar; CDC Director Robert Redfield, MD; and Advisory Committee on Immunization Practices Chair José Romero, MD, FAAP, calling for mental health and substance use providers to be included as essential frontline providers.
+In response, the National Council for Mental Wellbeing, along with the National Association of State Mental Health Program Directors (NASMHPD) and the Mental Health Corporations of America (MHCA) sent a letter to U.S. Department of Health and Human Services (HHS) Secretary Alex Azar; CDC Director Robert Redfield, MD; and Advisory Committee on Immunization Practices Chair José Romero, MD, FAAP, calling for mental health and substance use providers to be included as essential frontline providers.
 The panel’s recommendations, if approved by the Director, will become official CDC guidance to the states.

 “The life-saving treatments and services community behavioral health organizations provide are essential.
 Beginning in March, we sounded the alarm regarding the urgent need to prioritize support for behavioral health providers and organizations, both to properly protect staff and patients from COVID-19 and to address the pandemic-driven increase in demand for mental health and substance use disorder treatment.

 “While there is light at the end of the tunnel with the development of vaccines, we still face difficult weeks and months ahead.
 Congressional reports, the CDC, surveys of providers and communities – every indicator we have – shows our country is facing a mental health and substance use disorder crisis.